-ACT Scores are important to admissions success at UCLA.
+ACT scores are important to UCLA admissions.

 - Out of the roughly 40,000 applicants who submitted ACT scores in the Fall of 2014, 14,000 applicants scored a 31 or above.